yuemeanshappy/photogram_yue/README.md

 Detailed Notes about how to do photogrammetry with command line based open source software.

 ## Preparation
-- a colorful color checker\
+- A colorful color checker\
 the color checker is *X-Rite ColorChecker Passport Photo 2* in this case
-- a black and white color checker
+- A black and white color checker
-- a set of photos from different angles and focus distances\ a single flower of Pedicularis cranolopha in this case
+- A set of photos from different angles and focus distances\
+a single flower of Pedicularis cranolopha in this case

 ## I. Color calibration
 **1. OpenCV**
-- install
+- install with conda
 ```bash
 conda install opencv
 ````